OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 annotation (information about one copy not propagating to the other) and to loss of unification opportunities in phylogeny synthesis.

+As described above, source taxonomies are processed (aligned and merged) in priority order.
+For each source taxonomy, ad hoc adjustments are applied before automatic alignments.
+For automatic alignment, alignments closest to the tips of the source taxonomy are found in a first pass, and all others in a second pass.
+The two-pass structure permits first-pass alignments to be used during the second pass (see Overlap, below).

 ### Ad hoc alignment adjustments

 Automated alignment is preceded by ad hoc 'adjustments' that address